polkadot-developers/substrate-developer-hub.github.io/docs/development/front-end/json-rpc.md

 * How do I generate queries?

 	* Storage Value

 	* Storage Map

 	* Storage Double Map

 * How do I form a transaction?

+* Where can I find the list of available RPC endpoints?